The Ving Tsun Clinic

-Ving Tsun is a fast, no nonsense, logical and sensible martial science, not a vaguely esoteric mystical style or a sport.
-A 400 year old traditional Chinese style, it was first brought to the Western public’s attention by the legendary kung fu movie star Bruce Lee, although in Hong Kong it was already well known due to the efforts of Wong Shun Leung, who challenged and defeated so many styles that newspaper reporters followed him around hoping for news.
+Ving Tsun is a fast, no-nonsense, logical and sensible martial science, not a vaguely esoteric mystical style or a sport.
+A 400 year old traditional Chinese style, it was first brought to the Western public’s attention by the legendary kung fu movie star Bruce Lee.
+In Hong Kong it was already well-known due to the efforts of Wong Shun Leung (WSL).
+This was because he challenged and defeated so many styles that newspaper reporters followed him around hoping for news.
 Wong Shun Leung is my Teacher’s Teacher, or in Cantonese, my Sigung.
-Barry Lee, my sifu, is considered family by Wong Shun Leung’s family, not just a student.
+Barry Lee, my sifu, is family to Wong Shun Leung’s family, not just a student, as he married Wong Shun Leung’s younger sister.
 Wu Chun Nam, Wong Shun Leung’s senior student, said of Barry “Not only did Barry put more into VTK than anyone else, WSL put more VTK into Barry than anyone else.”

 Ving Tsun Kuen (VTK) is a complete and integrated system that will enhance psychological as well as physical attributes.
-These include but are not limited to: – health, fitness, confidence, wellbeing, flexibility in both mind and body, balance, co-ordination, mental alertness, competence, focus and self-discipline, social responsibility, and in general helping people to be able to hold their heads high with pride and confidence that they are a complete and good human being.
+These include but are not limited to: – health, fitness, confidence, well-being, flexibility in both mind and body, balance, co-ordination, mental alertness, competence, focus and self-discipline, social responsibility, and in general helping people to hold their heads high with pride and confidence that they are a complete and good human being.
 We operate in a friendly and cooperative atmosphere, dedicated to bring out the best in each student.

 I have over forty years of experience, and have taught in Australia, China, Germany, Holland, and England, and I have articles translated into several languages and published in magazines around the world.

 You can be part of this proud and ancient martial tradition.